 Galacti and our audience grasp the implication immediately.
 The curtain-canopy that God spread out is composed of very small, fine pieces of dust or powder.
 UnlockBibleMeaning.com shows us a couple of verses that give this translation of the root, the most basic grammatical structure, and meaning, (H8154) of curtain (H8152).

 Behold, I will make you a new sharp threshing instrument having teeth: you shalt thresh the mountains, and beat them small (1854), and shall make the hills as chaff.

 And when he had broken down the altars and the groves, and had beaten the graven images into powder (H1854), and cut down all the idols throughout all the land of Israel, he returned to Jerusalem.

 Wow.
-This reveals the composition of our curtain/canopy: beaten small powder.
+It reveals the composition of our curtain/canopy: beaten small powder.

-That is a rather enchanting way of expressing it, in view of our understanding of elementary and composite particles as explained in Inventory of the Universe.
-Another very similar reference to those ‘dancing, whirling sand particles fleeing from Big Bang’s central point we saw in blog 4 of this mini-series about Big Bang.
-It’s this ‘beaten small powder’ that was spewed out by the initial explosion.
+That is a rather enchanting way of expressing it, given our understanding of elementary and composite particles, as explained in Inventory of the Universe.
+Another very similar reference to those dancing, whirling sand particles fleeing from Big Bang’s central point, we saw about Big Bang.
+It’s this beaten small powder that was spewed out by the initial explosion.